 - £100,000 for works

 are advertised on the national Public Contracts Scotland (PCS) portal.
-It is free to register to receive email alerts of public sector opportunities.
+It is free to register and to receive email alerts of public sector contract opportunities.

 What is a contract?

 A contract is an agreement between North Ayrshire Council and a supplier/contractor/service provider, or multiple suppliers/contractors/service providers.
 Suppliers/contractors/service providers become providers of particular supplies, services or works (commodities) for the duration of the contract.